maschad/junkanoo/README.md

 ## Acknowledgments

+This is of course not the first file sharing tool, and thus I took inspiration from existing tools, as well as relied heavily on other projects code.

-[rust-libp2p](https://github.com/libp2p/rust-libp2p) - The Rust implementation of the libp2p Networking Stack.
+- [rust-libp2p](https://github.com/libp2p/rust-libp2p) - The Rust implementation of the libp2p Networking Stack.
-[pcp](https://github.com/dennis-tra/pcp) - A command line peer-to-peer data transfer tool based on libp2p.
+- [pcp](https://github.com/dennis-tra/pcp) - A command line peer-to-peer data transfer tool based on libp2p.
-[croc](https://github.com/schollz/croc) -  A tool that allows any two computers to simply and securely transfer files and folders.
+- [croc](https://github.com/schollz/croc) -  A tool that allows any two computers to simply and securely transfer files and folders.

 ## License